 Not because I didn’t fucking love the book, but because of my aforementioned obsession with the story.

 I picked up the first book off the shelf in Target before my recent trip to Cambodia.
 I figured I could use another contemporary romance to enjoy on the flight there and when I got some downtime.
 Turns out, I devoured nearly the entire thing in a matter of days and quickly learned it was much more ‘adult’ than I initially thought it would be, being that it was about two people in college.

 When I say it’s adult, I mean, it’s very explicit.
 There are sex-scenes/touching scenes every couple of chapters and these moments are described in detail.
 I have #noshame once again in admitting that I was here for it.
 Those scenes made me melt and I would like to personally thank Anna Todd for sharing her stories via that self-publishing app four years ago, because you gave me another Twilight, another love story to be obsessed with.

 Admittedly, the storyline itself, is not anything brand new.

-To quote my partner when I told him what was happening he said: “This sounds like the shittest storyline.
+To quote my partner when I told him what was happening he said: “This sounds like a stupid storyline.
 Why are they playing truth or dare?”
 But don’t listen to him.
 Even though I guessed what was happening from the start – it didn’t matter.
 I know the storyline was kind of predictable, but the lead character Hardin Scott (WHO IS EVERYONE’S DREAM FICTIONAL CHARACTER) was ridiculously addictive, and I think that’s what I loved the most.
 And Anna Todd knows how to write a book that’s filled with shit the reader’s actually want – lots of dialogue and minimal boring description. #praiseanna

 I can’t talk about this book and not mention the obvious: emotionally abusive undercurrents.